julianhocker/Quali-Codes-Ontology/README.md

 |Creation of data| How data was created, e.g. interview, observation|DDI:ModeOfCollection
 |sampling|How did you select your test persons| |  | ||
 |Sampling size|How many interviews/observation did you do?
-|Instrument for creation|What people used to create the data, e.g. interview guidelines
+|Instrument for creation|What you used to create the data, e.g. interview guidelines
 |Project|In what project was the data created?   |   |   |   |
 |Example data|Possibility to upload e.g. one interview that you are allowed to publish|   |   |   |
 |Research discipline|What is the background of the discipline you created the data?